WebexCC-SA/LAB-2353/docs/Labguide/QuickLinks.md

     }
 </script>

 !!! tip "Please submit the form below with your Attendee ID in 3 digits long format (e.g. if your attendee ID is 51, please enter 051) and click Save.
-All configuration items in the lab guide will be renamed with that prefix."
+All configuration items in the lab guide will be renamed with that prefix.
+The ID is available on the desktop you are sitting on."

     <script>
     document.getElementById("attendee").value = localStorage.getItem("attendeeID") || "Your Attendee ID";